rreece/rreece.github.io/outline-of-counter-apologetics/index.md

 External Links
 --------------------------------------------------------------------------------

-Looking for a plce to start?
+Looking for resources about critiquing faith?
 Try these.

 ### Videos